bc-alfreid/dev-docs/beta/customers/customers.md

-Based on the schema to create a customer is an object array.
+Based on the schema, to  create a customer its an object array(see below).
 But its actually an array object to create customers.
-Customer Collection Request
+Customer Collection Request is what I based this on.
+I also removed customer_id and id from the request and updated the required fields.

 {
   "customers": [